NCAR/stokespy/docs/index.rst

 Getting Help
 ============

-If you are unsure of the general features of the ndcube package, your first stop should be this document which we strive to make as comprehensive, yet understandable, as possible.
+If you are unsure of the general features of the stokespy package, your first stop should be this document which we strive to make as comprehensive, yet understandable, as possible.

 If you would like to know more about how to use a specific function, class, etc., documentation for each object is in the :ref:`api` of this guide.
-If you cannot find the answer to your issue there, would like to provide feedback, or would like help contributing code to StokesPy, you can get help directly by mailing XXX.
+Interactive help should be solicited at the resources described on this `SunPy help page <https://sunpy.org/help.html>`_.
+Be sure to clearly indicate you are working with StokesPy.

 Reporting Bugs
 --------------